It’s time to leave my old life behind and begin a new one.

-It’s time to leave my old life behind and begin a new one.

 Why changes had to be made

-	- The longer I ignored the needs of my body/illnesses, the sicker I became and more damage was done to my body
+- The longer I ignore the needs of my body/illnesses, the sicker I become, and the more damage will occur.

-	- Refusing to accept the need to use a mobility aid created more opportunities to fall, which I did often.
-Each fall resulted in either a broken bone or a blood clot.
+- Refusing to accept the need to use a mobility aid creates more opportunities to fall.

 - I was killing myself by running my body into the ground.